egsaatucla/egsaatucla.github.io/newsletters/_posts/2015-10-13-newsletter.md

 As this hike takes place on Halloween, costumes are highly recommended (and animal-themed costumes are strongly encouraged)!

 As this is a short hike, we plan to go out to lunch following the hike.
-To read about the specifics about the hike, visit the Modern Hiker entry http://www.modernhiker.com/2012/09/10/hiking-griffith-park-bee-rock-and-the-old-l-a-zoo/?mc_cid=4526c649e9&mc_eid=09d80e48f4
+To read about the specifics about the hike, visit the Modern Hiker entry <a href="http://www.modernhiker.com/2012/09/10/hiking-griffith-park-bee-rock-and-the-old-l-a-zoo/?mc_cid=4526c649e9&mc_eid=09d80e48f4 " target="_blank">HERE!</a>

 We will carpool to the trailhead.
-Please <a href="http://gradswe-zoo-hike.eventbrite.com">RSVP HERE!</a> If you can give rides for other people, you will get reimbursed for gas.
+Please <a href="http://gradswe-zoo-hike.eventbrite.com" target="_blank">RSVP HERE!</a> If you can give rides for other people, you will get reimbursed for gas.

 =====================================================================